Intro-CS-App-Dev-and-Deploy/Rect-Application-Image/Lessons/05 Image in Rect Clean Algorithms/ReadMe.txt

 Note: too many old algorithms in here
 Note: break the variables to match arrays and redo all variable references, starting in picWidth & picHeight

+Note: adjusted and calcaulted variables are explained for the algorithm only

 Clean this up to see only one algorithm
 - Start with Rectangle Layouts
 - Image()